TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Experiments

 \subsection{Results}

-Firstly, we illustrate selected samples for each task of TMT in Fig.~\ref{fig:2}.
-We then compare single MMT task models versus the proposed TMT model.
-Next, we compare our TMT with other works in the literature for each MMT task.
-Finally, we conduct a human subjective evaluation on two speech generation tasks: Image-to-Speech synthesis and TTS.
-Further ablations on the discrete token vocabulary size and image tokenizer are presented in appendix~\ref{sec:further_ablation}.
+Firstly, we show qualitative results for each task of TMT in Fig.~\ref{fig:2}.
+In the next sections, we compare single MMT models with the proposed TMT model.
+Then, we evaluate TMT against existing literature.
+We also conduct ablation studies on tokenizers, translation module, and the impact of using different modalities.
+Lastly, we include a human subjective evaluation on Image-to-Speech synthesis and TTS tasks.